 To say that Shinji Sômai is one of the greats of cinema is an understatement.
 He is quoted as describing his directing philosophy as “humanity observing humanity,” his approach was vastly different from that seen in Japan at the time.
 As such, his films all have an unyielding realism to their story and characters, strongly affixed on the growth and progression of both.
-Although Shinji Sômai only directed thirteen films in his twenty years behind the camera, each one regarded as a definitive piece of cinematic art, one of his most acclaimed productions being Sailor Suit & Machine Gun.
+Although Shinji Sômai only directed thirteen films in his twenty years behind the camera, each one is regarded as a definitive piece of cinematic art, one of his most acclaimed productions being Sailor Suit & Machine Gun.

 What is it?